Search by Keyword

 As a conclusion to the song, this riff takes us back up momentarily to A major as we heard at the end of verse two, but after a noteworthy high descending guitar flourish from George, we hear the riff played again with great volume and a feeling of finality, this time satisfactorily landing in the home key of C major with a final crashing cymbal and pulled guitar chord from George to ring out with the orchestra.
 Simply breathtaking!

-On October 6th, 1969, five days after “Abbey Road” was first released in the U.S., the first two tracks on the album were released as a single, “Come Together” and “Something,” the latter being placed as the A-side due to its overwhelming commercial appeal.
-The Beatles new manager Allen Klein personally selected "Something" to be the A-side of this single because, according to Klein's associate Allan Steckler, "Klein believed in George's talent and wanted to enhance his reputation as a songwriter."
+On October 6th, 1969, five days after “Abbey Road” was first released in the US, the first two tracks on the album were released as a single, “Come Together” and “Something,” the latter being placed as the A-side due to its overwhelming commercial appeal.
+The Beatles' new manager Allen Klein personally selected "Something" to be the A-side of this single because, according to Klein's associate Allan Steckler, "Klein believed in George's talent and wanted to enhance his reputation as a songwriter."
 With both sides of the single getting extensive airplay, Billboard magazine charted both “Something” and “Come Together” as a joint #1 single the week of November 29th, 1969.

-On October 21st, 1977, Capitol released yet another double-compilation album entitled “Love Songs,” which featured the lighter ballads the band had released during their career.
-This album was to be viewed somewhat as a companion release to the “Rock 'n' Roll Music” double-album that came out the previous year that featured the harder-edged songs of the group.
+On October 21st, 1977, Capitol released yet another double-album compilation entitled “Love Songs,” which featured the lighter ballads the band had released during their career.
+This album was to be viewed somewhat as a companion release to the “Rock 'n' Roll Music” double-album that came out the previous year which featured the harder-edged songs of the group.
 Being the opening song of side two, “Something” finally shook off its connection to “Come Together” which wouldn't have fit the format of this album.
 The LP was mildly successful, peaking at #24 on the Billboard album chart, although it is said to have sold over three million copies throughout the years.

-Capitol re-released the original “Something / Come Together” single in January of 1994 on their “For Jukeboxes Only” Cema series, this single being printed in limited supply on blue vinyl and is highly collectible.
+Capitol re-released the original “Something / Come Together” single in January of 1994 on their “For Jukeboxes Only” Cema series, this single being printed in limited supply on blue vinyl and highly collectible.

 The above described new mix/mashup of “Something” was contained on the November 20th, 2006 release “Love,” which was put together by George and Giles Martin to be used in conjunction with the Cirque du Soleil show of the same name.
 The track was titled “Something (with 'Blue Jay Way' transition)” which combined elements of both songs as well as others.
 This successful album peaked at #4 on the Billboard album chart.

 Not to be forgotten are both George Harrison live albums that contain “Something,” the first being “The Concert For Bangladesh,” which was released on December 20th, 1971 and reached #2 on the Billboard album chart.
 So respected was this triple-album that it won the Grammy for “Album Of The Year” in 1973.
-It first appeared on compact disc on July 30th, 1991 and then as a re-mastered release on October 24th, 2005.
+It first appeared on compact disc on July 30th, 1991 and then as a remastered release on October 24th, 2005.

 The second album to feature George performing “Something” on stage was “Live In Japan,” which was released on July 13th, 1992.
 While peaking at a disappointing #126 on the Billboard album chart, reviews were very favorable.
 For instance, AllMusic editor Stephen Thomas Erlewine says that it “easily surpasses Paul McCartney's double-disc 'Tripping The Live Fantastic' or 'Paul Is Live.'
 Not bad for a guy who doesn't like to give concerts."